Fidalgo Island Quilters

 Community Quilts and Charity size information

 They meet on the LAST Monday of the month 10:00 to 1:00.
-They generally do not meet in December.
-Jennie Wallis is the coordinator.
+They generally do not meet in December or on holidays.
+Jennie Wallis is the coordinator and Cindy Greenfield is her assistant.
 Contact her at:

 Our volunteers, known as “blanketeers,” provide new handmade, washable blankets to be given as gifts to seriously ill and traumatized children, ages 0-18.
 It is Project Linus' policy to accept blankets of all sizes, depending on local chapter needs.
 All blanket styles are welcome, including quilts, tied comforters, fleece blankets, crocheted or knitted afghans, and receiving blankets in child-friendly colors.
 Always remember that blankets must be new handmade, washable, free of pins, and come from smoke-free environments due to allergy reasons.